-- The serious deficiency(ies) with references to the documents that discuss the serious deficiency(ies), such as an administrative review findings letter, information or documentation in TX-UNPS, or audit; - The corrective action(s) required to be taken to fully and permanently correct the serious deficiency(ies), and the deadline(s) by which corrective action must be taken and a corrective action plan submitted; - The person(s) determined to be the responsible principals and responsible individuals (responsible for the serious deficiencies); - The serious deficiency determination is not subject to appeal;

-- Failure to fully and permanently correct the serious deficiency(ies) by the deadline will result in the proposed: - o Termination of the CE's Permanent Agreement for cause; and - o Disqualification of the CE, responsible principals and responsible individuals. - Voluntary termination of the CEs Permanent Agreement after the CE receives the Notice of Serious Deficiency will result in the organization's formal termination and placement of the organization, responsible principals, and responsible individuals on the NDL without further opportunity for corrective action or appeal. - If TDA does not have the date of birth for any individual named as a "responsible principal or individual' in the serious deficiency notice, the submission of that person's date of birth is a condition of approvable corrective action.
+- The serious deficiency(ies) with references to the documents that discuss the serious deficiency(ies), such as an administrative review findings letter, information or documentation in TX-UNPS, or audit; - The corrective action(s) required to be taken to fully and permanently correct the serious deficiency(ies), and the deadline(s) by which corrective action must be taken and a corrective action plan submitted; - The person(s) determined to be the responsible principals and responsible individuals (responsible for the serious deficiencies); - That the serious deficiency determination is not subject to appeal; - That failure to fully and permanently correct the serious deficiency(ies) by the deadline will result in the proposed: - o Termination of the CE's Permanent Agreement for cause; and - o Disqualification of the CE, responsible principals and responsible individuals. - That voluntary termination of the CE's Permanent Agreement after the CE receives the Notice of Serious Deficiency will still result in the organization's formal termination and placement of the organization, responsible principals and responsible individuals on the NDL without further opportunity for corrective action or appeal. - That, if TDA does not have the date of birth for any individual named as a "responsible principal or individual" in the serious deficiency notice, the submission of that person's date of birth is a condition of corrective action for the organization and/or individual.